 Like any other TikTok video, your in-feed ad can be liked, shared, and interacted with.

 In-Feed Video Ads is the ad type where you will have the most control because you can set your own budget and schedule.

 The current minimum campaign budget is $500, and the minimum ad group daily budget is $20. (source)

-When you open your TikTok app, and an ad is immediately displayed, that’s a Brand Takeover Ad.
+When you open your TikTok app, an ad is immediately displayed.
+That’s a Brand Takeover Ad.

 This ad usually displays a full-screen video targeted to a predefined audience.
 It can also be displayed on the For You page as a static image, GIF, or video.